 Even if a woman has never had a problem with her back before, pregnancy is often a time when a woman may have back pain that she has never experienced before.
 When pregnant you should review the list of foods that you need to avoid.
 The good news is that often these aches and pains will disappear after the baby is born.
 Fortunately there are a number of ways that these aches can be temporarily eased.

 If you think about it, it is nearly impossible to stand up straight when you are pregnant.
 Your stomach is extending out in front of you, causing your back to bend in an unnatural way.
 This can be the source of many aches and pains.
 Make sure to stand as straight and tall as possible when you feel yourself starting to slouch.

 Pelvic tilts are a common exercise recommended for pregnant women.
 Not only will it help relieve back aches, but it will help improve your posture too.

 If you are pregnant and suspect that your spine is misaligned, then you should make an appointment with your chiropractor.
-If you don’t already have a chiropractor, this might be a good time to find one who feels comfortable working on pregnant women.
+If you don’t already have a chiropractor, this might be a good time to find one in Perth Chrio Centre where there are chiropractors who will feel comfortable working on pregnant women.
 There are many gentle adjustments a chiropractor can make to help ease the aches and pains of pregnancy.
 A chiropractor may indeed become your new best friend.